Yanyan2410/online-shoppers-purchasing-intention/README.md

 # online-shoppers-purchasing-intention

 Classification - Online Shoppers Purchasing Intention The purpose of this project is to analyze the purchasing behavior patterns of e-commerce visitors and to increase the conversion rate to purchase.
-The results show that page values, the number of visited pages, has the greatest impact on a visitor's purchase decision.
-The conversion rate to purchase increases up to 60% by applying an actionable recommendation from insights that boost the number of visited pages.
+The results show that page values has the greatest impact on a visitor's purchase decision.
+The conversion rate to purchase increases up to 31.7% by applying model and actionable recommendation from insights.

 Tools: Python, JupyterLab, Git